 - You can stay in the area and accommodation is available at Masia Can Constans or Hotel Vall de Núria.

 Cycling Costa Brava

 So if you get a kick out of “discovering” all the “hidden” places as I do like, there’s no better way to find them than by cycling in Costa Brava.
-We passed by the Gorge of Cogolls, a local swimming spot where you won’t find any tourists.
-It was a perfect spot to stop for a picnic.
+You get to experience cultural diversity better this way too.
+We passed by the Gorge of Cogolls.

 In three days we visited or passed through: Olot, Les Planes, Bescanó, Tamariu, Palafrugell, Palamós, Cassà de la Selva and Quart!

 We had the opportunity to visit some quirky museums such as an old mill and a cork museum.
 There are 69 museums.

 Plus many more cultural attractions in Costa Brava!
 Centuries of history can be discovered, so it’s up to you to pace yourself when visiting these museums.

 You can plan your route around the sights that you want to take in future travels.
 As I cycled the “Rail Trail” I passed many old rail houses that had been converted to cafes, restaurants or retail office space.

 Recommended Reading: The Best Bikepacking Panniers of 2021: What you Need to Know